Credential / MAT, Multiple Subject / Elementary Education

 To ensure the quality of our program and compliance with California standards, qualified candidates must have a Bachelor’s Degree with at least a 2.5 cumulative undergraduate grade point average.
 If your GPA is below 2.5, you may use an alternate method to calculate your GPA.
 Qualifying GPA is 2.75 if calculated using the last 60 semester units or the last 90 quarter units taken OR if you are a SAGE applicant.
 International coursework will require additional evaluation steps.
 Visit the SJSU Graduate Admissions website for details.

 Our Multiple Subject Credential Program requires 11 courses / 41 units.
+The three (3) semester sequence of courses is here [pdf].
 Descriptions of all of the courses are available on the SJSU Catalog website.
 Those who are also earning an MA in Teaching can view the additional research and culminating experience requirements on the SJSU Catalog website.

 While completing our credential program, teaching candidates will complete student teaching, which is a critical and exciting part of the process of becoming a transformative educator.
 Learn more about our student teaching resources and requirements on our Student Teaching webpage and learn about about the assessment process on our CalTPA webpage.